lsst-dm/scipi_docs_prototype/templates/template.forTasks.rst

 - Description of the parameters in the interface signature

 ..
-ToDo:: Please separately enter information on each  parameter in a docstring in the `__init__` method.
+ToDo:: This content will go at the top of the `initializer` (constructor) method, i.e. top of the `__init__` method.
+Please separately enter information on each  parameter in a docstring there.

 Run method
 ----------